OctopusDeploy/Octopus.Dependencies.AWSPS/README.md

 # Uninstall using the below
 # Uninstall-Module -Name AWSPowerShell -AllVersions
 ```
-We reccomend installing AWSPowerShell on your target to avoid relying on downloading it on every step invocation as described in the `Installation to Deployment Session` option below.

 ### Installation to Deployment Session
 If you are unable to install AWSPowerShell on your target directly, you may be able to include the below script directly into the top of your Octopus AWS Script Step.